wp-plugins/wp-topbar/readme.txt

 == Upgrade Notice ==

+= 5.14 =

+Added more rotate options, added Network settings, major clean-up to the Uninstall option, squashed a few bugs.

 = 5.13 =

 Added ability to rotate through the TopBars on each pageview, changed to use the to built-in jQueryUI libraries, added new options to adjust the left/right margins, minor defect fixes.
+Also made it easier to enable/disable a TopBar.

 = 5.12 =